Sorting fact, disinformation after Russian attack on Ukraine

 KYIV, Ukraine (AP) — Associated Press journalists around Ukraine and beyond are documenting military activity during Russia’s invasion.
-With disinformation rife and social media amplifying military claims and counter-claims, determining exactly what is happening is difficult.
-Here’s a look at what could be confirmed Friday.
+With disinformation rife and social media amplifying military claims and counterclaims, determining exactly what is happening is difficult.
+Here’s a look at what could be confirmed Saturday.

 Activity with direct witnesses: